mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 The style sections allows us to define any extra css our component needs.
 We define it as `scoped` to limit the css to only the elements we define above rather then applying them globally.
-We only do some basic stuff to anchor the controls to the bottom of the page and center them, nothing very exiting.
+We only do some basic stuff to anchor the controls to the bottom of the page and center them and generally make them look nicer.

 ```html
 <style scoped>